Debith/pygim/pygim-common/README.rst

 Python Gimmicks is a library that contains magical but useful tools that can be used to improve productivity of any Python project.
+The goal is to use whatever Pythonic means to provide as light-weight and high-performance solutions as possible.